 - The unlisted shares held by Protea Versoolwerke (Ermelo) (Pty) Ltd in Nexor 875 (Pty) Ltd are measured based on the interest the company holds in the assets and liabilities, fair valued at year-end. - The unlisted shares held in BKB Limited are measured based on the latest share trading price.
-The share price used was R9. - The unlisted shares held in NTE Company (Pty) Ltd and UCL Company (Pty) Ltd are valued based on the earnings per share relative to the price-to-earnings ratio for similar assets.
-The price earning ratio used is 5,25. - The unlisted shares held by TWK Agriculture Holdings (Pty) Ltd in Eswatini Meat Industries (Pty) Ltd are measured based on the interest the Company holds in the assets and liabilities, fair valued at year-end.
+The share price used was R9. - The unlisted shares held in NTE Company (Pty) Ltd and UCL Company (Pty) Ltd are valued based on the earnings per share relative to the priceto-earnings ratio for similar assets.
+The price earning ratio used is 5,25. - The unlisted shares held in TWK Agriculture Holdings (Pty) Ltd by TWK Motors (Pty) Ltd and TWK Group Customer Loyalty Scheme Trust are measured at fair value based on the market share price.
+The share price used was R46.